5-year-old Liam Conejo Ramos and father return to Minnesota from Texas detention facility

 Photos on Castro’s social media showed Liam wearing his blue bunny hat and with a Pikachu backpack

-U.S. Sen. Amy Klobuchar, D-Minn., welcomed the boy back to Minnesota, saying in a social media post that he “should be in school and with family — not in detention,” adding, “Now ICE needs to leave.”
+U.S. Sen. Amy Klobuchar, a Democrat from Minnesota, welcomed the boy back to Minnesota, saying in a social media post that he “should be in school and with family — not in detention,” adding, “Now ICE needs to leave.”

+U.S. Rep. Ilhan Omar, also a Democrat from Minnesota, posted a photo to social media of her with Liam, his father and Castro in which she is holding Liam’s Spider-Man backpack.
+“Welcome home Liam,” she posted with two hearts.